Shahablo/medcodepro/GroupProject/Docs/ProjectPlan.md

   - **Lead Developer**: On top of the **developer responsibilities**, the **Lead Developer** will lead the development team, overseeing the technical aspects and delivery on time.
   - **UI/UX Designer**: Responsible for creating visually appealing and user-friendly interfaces for the app, focusing on enhancing the user experience.
   - **UI/UX Developer**: Responsible for the development of the screens, buttons, fields, layout, and overall design of the application defined by the UI/UX Designer.
   - **Software Test Designer**: Responsible for defining test cases (both manual and automated).
-He will implement automated testing inside the application (with Unit Tests, Integration Tests, System Tests).
+Will implement automated testing inside the application (with Unit Tests, Integration Tests, System Tests).
 Note that this role is purely for defining and coding the actual tests.
 Test execution will be performed by **white-box testers** and **black-box testers**
   - **White-box Tester**: Responsible running the white-box tests and tracking the issues
   - **Black-box Tester**: Responsible running the black-box tests and tracking the issues.
   - **Project Manager**: Responsible for making sure the application satisfies all requirements and specifications.
-He will track issues and manage communication in the team.
+Will track issues and manage communication of the team.

 - **Team Role Assignment:**